stackbit-projects/sierra-landing-a7ff6/content/services/accounting.md

 To build decentralised applications (dApps) that are:

 ### Performant
-meaning they run quickly and efficiently and process requests with a high throughput for the given use-case.
+Meaning they run quickly and efficiently and process requests with a high throughput for the given use-case.
 2. Reliable - meaning that code is robust to adverse edge-cases, can perform during volatile market scenarios and is thoroughly tested for bugs and exploits to protect end-users.
 3. User-friendly - meaning the interfaces and user interactions are intuitive and sensible, leading to the most desirable experiences.